top of page

 Former creek cold plunge at Stewarts, below bathhouse

-Stewart Mineral Springs has long held a special place in the hearts of countless mineral spring and rural retreat fans around the world.
+Stewart Mineral Springs has long held a special place in the hearts of countless mineral-spring spa and rural retreat fans around the world.

-Many of its most ardent former fans and supporters saw the clothing-optional ban, enacted in November 2016, as the first of a long string of abysmal changes that eventually would erase the very spirit of the place.
-It was one that, even by itself, marked such a repressive, giant step back, it defied all understanding by the place's more open-minded visitors.
+Many of its most ardent former fans and supporters saw the clothing-optional ban enacted in November 2016 as the harbinger of a long string of abysmal changes that eventually would erase the very spirit of the place.
+It was one that, even by itself, marked such a repressive, giant step back it defied all understanding by the place's more open-minded visitors.

-Then, upping spa devotee shock and outrage clear into the ionosphere, after being unable to successfully switch bathhouse operation to mandatory cover-up following a 17 year policy allowing a bit of (mostly) mindful, low-key body freedom, the absentee stewards gutted the bathhouse, intent on repurposing the entire hundred-year old structure to suit their own, non-spa intentions...
+Then, upping spa devotee shock and outrage clear into the ionosphere, after being unable to successfully switch bathhouse operation to mandatory cover-up following the 17 year policy which had allowed a bit of (mostly) mindful, low-key body freedom, the absentee stewards gutted the bathhouse outright.
+They appear intent on repurposing the entire hundred-year old structure with its dedicated purification and healing tradition simply to suit their own, non-spa intentions...

-...and the realm's fitful but enduring 147 year healing spa and rejuvenation retreat legacy of benefiting a global community be damned.
+...and the realm's fitful but enduring 147 year legacy of benefiting greater humanity be damned.

-One might've suspected that this was intention all along, that the public's rejection of their new mandatory cover-up policy, combined with the global upheaval of Covid 19, was used to mask their private minded intentions for buying the place.
+One might've suspected this was the intent all along, that the public's rejection of their new mandatory cover-up policy, combined with the global upheaval of Covid-19, was used merely to mask their private-minded intentions for buying the Springs in the first place.

-Later depressing developments included officially changing the place's name to Pneuma Retreat Center and disallowing individual (if now spa-less) visits beyond reportedly picky multi-day bookings by groups willing to drink the Kool-Aid they're dispensing.
+Later depressing developments included officially changing the place's name to Pneuma Retreat Center and disallowing individual (if by then spa-less) visits beyond reportedly super picky multi-day bookings by any groups willing to drink the Kool-Aid, and, again, on May 1, 2020, permanently abandoned spa service.

-Writer, a local work-trade volunteer who hasn't set foot on the grounds since late 2017, had been psyched to create and maintain the bathhouses's cold plunge on an informal work-trade basis for 17 years.
-During the first two years of new ownership, a Pollyanna hope was kept up that the outrageous first misstep of banning simple nudity would prove only a de-facto breather...a chance to let the dust of old management-unsupported clothing-optional scene settle before an enlightened, all-new management forged a more aware policy...
+Writer, a local former work-trade volunteer, had been psyched to create and maintain the bathhouses's cold plunge on an informal work-trade basis for 17 years.
+During the first two years of new ownership, a Pollyanna hope was kept alive; surely the outrageous first misstep of banning simple nudity would prove only a de-facto breather...a chance to let the dust of the old management-indifferent clothing-optional scene settle before an enlightened, all-new management forged a more thoughtful policy...

-...one inclusive of the place's diverse visitor base...one that would naturally attract a management and staff as much or more motivated to foster genuine service rather than just plug into yet another gig to cover rent or mortgage.
+...one inclusive of the place's diverse visitor base...one that would naturally attract management and staff as much or more motivated to foster genuine service as in just plugging into yet another gig to cover rent or mortgage.

 by Stu Ward

-For similar, mostly at least semi well-formed, rants and analyses, see Home Page, New Day Dawning Earlier Take on What Happened, or towards end of Yet More Rants & Raves.
+(For similar analyses, see Home Page, New Day Dawning, Earlier Take, and towards end of Yet More Rants & Raves.)

 part 1